Mohd Amri Yahyah: Sabah

+PT Athletic

+On 2 May 2024, Amri came out from retirement by joining PT Athletic who compete in the Malaysia A1 Semi-Pro League in the 2024– 25 season.
+The participation of the 43-year-old was revealed during the club jersey launch ceremony.

 International career

 The right-footed player represented Malaysia in the 2003 Sea Games in Hanoi, Vietnam, the Afro-Asian Games Hyderabad, India in October 2003, and also in the 2004 Tiger Cup helping Malaysia to finish third.

+His first debut in senior national team was on 8 September 2004 in an action of match in 2006 FIFA World Cup qualification against China, where Malaysia lost 1–0.